-Getting a feel of going overseas can be easy, we found a beautiful garden in the far West and it took us on a trip to China – Yunnan Garden.
+Getting a feel of going overseas can be easy, head over to a beautiful garden in the far West and it took us on a trip to China – Yunnan Garden.
 The scenic park at Nanyang Technological University (NTU) is a green space to visit for your next little day out.

 While the journey to NTU at Jurong West can be a tad intimidating, you will be rewarded with a picturesque scene of tranquility and Chinese-inspired gardenscape.
-Best of all, there are few people to ruin those photos and that gives us plenty of space to enjoy.
+In fact you may find few people there, and you can take plenty of photos and while enjoying the space all around.

 Yunnan Garden was rejuvenated recently with plenty to see.
 It is located just next to Chinese Heritage Centre, another landmark at NTU.
 It has boardwalks, a waterfall and different trails with sprawling greenery.
 It boasts over 80 species of trees as well as herbs, orchids, pitcher plants and others.

 This heritage garden, built in the 1950s, is a significant spot in NTU.
 It was also where my parents went on their dates when they met in NTU, then known as Nanyang University.

 The Jurong West Nantah arch is still there standing majestically, and pavilions dotting the garden.
 We loved the paths which were stroller and wheel-chair friendly.
 There were also different ramps for the different corners of the garden for easy access.